melbintgen/intro-to-r/README.md

 ### Description

 This repository includes material for a hands-on workshop 'Introduction to R for biologists'.
-We show you some basics in R programming and some powerful things R can do *(tthat you cannot do with Excel)*.
-The aim is to give beginners the confidence to continue learning R. The focus is on data wrangling and visualisation of biological data (RNA-seq), as we believe this is a productive and engaging way to start learning R.
+We show you some basics in R programming and some powerful things R can do *(that you cannot do with Excel)*.
+The aim is to give beginners the confidence to continue learning R. The focus is on data wrangling with tidyverse and visualisation of biological data (RNA-seq) with ggplot2, as we believe this is a productive and engaging way to start learning R.

 ### Installation Requirements